confidencewoman/site/prologue-2-mayke.md

 She waved the others to a stop before they turned a corner that might put them in view.
 “Dozen or so cleaners,” she told them.
 “They’re all over what has to be the reagent shed, but if we go around this building, we’ll be right where they can see us.
 No closer.
 We should get inside.
 Mayke, where do we need to be for you to take the fire alarms out?”

 “We can start by getting some height.
 Need to be on the roof of one of the buildings next to 44.
-I can see most of 43 from here, doesn't look like anyone’s working late in the soil lab.”
+I can see most of 43 from here, doesn’t look like anyone’s working late in the soil lab.”

 “How about you, Jade?”